 - If your attention wanders, bring it gently back to the object.

-- Practice this at first in short increments (5 minutes) and work your way up to 20 minutes of focused attention.
+- Practice this at first in short increments of around three to five minutes and work your way up to 20 minutes of focused attention.

 - Fill a glass bowl with water and put it on a level surface.

 - Sit where you can clearly see the cork, but make sure you're not touching the surface it sits on (if it's on a table, make sure your feet don't touch the table legs either).